Conflict: Week 3 of Re-visioning Your Story

 Violence is not Conflict.
-Conflict is not action.
+It is not action.
 It is not bickering, or worry, or dreams, or traveling.
-Unfortunately many seasoned and novice writers mistake one or all of those things for conflict.
+Unfortunately, many seasoned and novice writers mistake one or all of those things for conflict.

 Why is conflict so difficult for the writer?
 Because human beings naturally shy away from conflict.
 It’s uncomfortable and sometimes outright dangerous.
 But conflict is essential to storytelling for as Robert McKee says in his book, Story, “Nothing moves forward in a story except through conflict.”:

 So, you ask, if conflict is not action, violence, bickering, etc., is conflict an obstacle?
 Well, yes and no. An obstacle can present your character with something he must overcome, but if it does not present a dilemma, your reader may not care.

 In How to Tell a Story: The Secrets of Writing Captivating Tales by Peter Rubie and Gary Provost, the authors give what I believe is the best definition of conflict I’ve ever read.
 “The idea of conflict can be reduced to the word no.” Someone or something is saying no to your character.

 Yet, compelling conflict is more than someone saying no. It’s more than an obstacle; it’s something that creates a dilemma.
 A dilemma arises when a character desperately wants or needs something and must make a choice between two actions he’d rather not do in order to fulfill his desire.